kkzxak47/FreeScribe/docs/index.rst

 FreeScribe documentation
 ========================

-This bage is currently work in progess.
+This page is currently work in progress.
 Please visit again soon.

 .. toctree::